 Report Fraudulent Coronavirus Tests, Vaccines, and Treatments

 Some people and companies are marketing products with fraudulent COVID-19 diagnostic, prevention, and treatment claims.
 Fraudulent COVID-19 products can come in many varieties, including dietary supplements and other foods, as well as products claiming to be tests, drugs, other medical devices, or vaccines.
-Remember, currently there are no vaccines to prevent or medicines to treat COVID-19 approved by the FDA.
+So far, the FDA has approved only one treatment for COVID-19.

 The sale of fraudulent COVID-19 products is a threat to the public health.
 Consumers and health care professionals can help by reporting suspected fraud to the FDA’s Health Fraud Program or the Office of Criminal Investigations.
 You can also email FDA-COVID-19-Fraudulent-Products@fda.hhs.gov.